Skip to main content

 mantelo: A Keycloak Admin REST Api Client for Python

-✨✨ MANTELO is a super small yet super powerful tool for interacting with the Keycloak Admin API ✨✨
+✨✨ MANTELO is a super small yet super powerful library for interacting with the Keycloak Admin API ✨✨

 Mantelo [manˈtelo], from German "Mantel", from Late Latin "mantum" means "cloak" in Esperanto.

-It stays always fresh and complete because it does not implement or wrap any endpoint.
-Instead, it offers an object-oriented interface to the Keycloak ReSTful API.
-Acting as a wrapper around the well-known requests library and using slumber under the hood, it abstracts all the boring stuff such as authentication (tokens and refresh tokens), URL handling, serialization, and the processing of requests.
-This magic is made possible by the excellent slumber library.
+It stays fresh and complete because it does not hard-code or wrap any endpoint.
+Instead, Instead, it offers a clean, object-oriented interface to the Keycloak RESTful API.
+Acting as a lightweight wrapper around the popular requests library, mantelo takes care of all the boring details for you - like authentication (tokens and refresh tokens), URL management, serialization, and request processing

 🚀 Why mantelo?